-Oil and Gas business, partial side effects of COVID-19, has suffered major losses this year due to drastic slowdown in the consumption.
+Oil and Gas business, partial side effects of COVID-19, has suffered major losses this year due to a drastic slowdown in consumption.
 The major Oil and Gas companies including the National Oil Companies and International Oil Companies have already started implementing substantial cost-cutting plans.

 The future looks dismal, but every cloud has a silver lining; the hydrocarbon prices seem to have stabilized and digital technologies have surfaced as the “knight in the shining armor”.

-Every Oil and Gas company is striving hard to achieve a balance between their operations and investments by incorporating several measures, mainly by leveraging on digital technology.
+Every Oil and Gas company is striving hard to achieve a balance between their operations and investments by incorporating several measures, mainly by leveraging digital technology.
 What are the main digital technologies that are changing the Oil and Gas market dynamics?
 How are they ensuring improved operational efficiency and reduction in investment at the same time?

 This article will try to uncover some of the technologies and answer the pertinent questions raised above.

 The technology is evolving at an unprecedented pace; almost making it impossible to catch up.
-Let’s start with few of the digital buzzwords:
+Let’s start with a few of the digital buzzwords: